Princess Charlotte of Wales (1796–1817): Adolescence

 Negotiations over the marriage contract took several months, with Charlotte insisting that she not be required to leave Britain.
 The diplomats had no desire to see the two thrones united, and so the agreement stated that Britain would go to the couple's oldest son, while the second son would inherit the Netherlands; if there was only one son, the Netherlands would pass to the German branch of the House of Orange.
-On 10 June 1814, Charlotte signed the marriage contract.
+Charlotte signed the marriage contract on 10 June 1814.
 Charlotte had become besotted with a Prussian prince whose identity is uncertain; according to Charles Greville, it was Prince Augustus, although historian Arthur Aspinall disagreed, thinking that her love interest was the younger Prince Frederick.
 At a party at the Pulteney Hotel in London, Charlotte met a lieutenant-general in the Russian cavalry, Prince Leopold of Saxe-Coburg-Saalfeld.
-The Princess invited Leopold to call on her, an invitation he took up, remaining for three quarters of an hour, and writing a letter to the Prince Regent apologising for any indiscretion.
+Charlotte invited Leopold to call on her, an invitation he took up, remaining for three quarters of an hour, and writing a letter to the Prince Regent apologising for any indiscretion.
 This letter impressed George very much, although he did not consider the impoverished Leopold as a possible suitor for his daughter's hand.

 The Princess of Wales opposed the match between her daughter and the Prince of Orange, and had great public support: when Charlotte went out in public, crowds would urge her not to abandon her mother by marrying the Prince of Orange.
 Charlotte informed the Prince of Orange that if they wed, her mother would have to be welcome in their home—a condition sure to be unacceptable to the Prince Regent.
 When the Prince of Orange would not agree, Charlotte broke off the engagement.
 Her father's response was to order that Charlotte remain at her residence at Warwick House (adjacent to Carlton House) until she could be conveyed to Cranbourne Lodge at Windsor, where she would be allowed to see no one except the Queen.
 When told of this, Charlotte raced out into the street.
 A man, seeing her distress from a window, helped the inexperienced Princess find a hackney cab, in which she was conveyed to her mother's house.
 Caroline was visiting friends and hastened back to her house, while Charlotte summoned Whig politicians to advise her.
 A number of family members also gathered, including her uncle, the Duke of York—with a warrant in his pocket to secure her return by force if need be.
 After lengthy arguments, the Whigs advised her to return to her father's house, which she did the next day.